Save up to 50% on heating bills with Ground Source Heat Pumps

 Let’s see how Ground Source Heat Pumps work

-A Ground Source Heat Pump can produce 3 to 4 kilowatts (kW) of heat for every 1 kW of electricity it consumes.
+A Ground Source Heat Pump can produce 4 to 5 kilowatts (kW) of heat for every 1 kW of electricity it consumes.
 They generally achieve higher efficiency than any other heating system and can significantly reduce a property’s heating costs by around two-thirds compared to conventional electric heating.

 A mixture of water and antifreeze is pumped into the ground via the heat pump, and the antifreeze mixture is continuously warmed up by the constant temperature of the ground.